How Norway Made me Fall in Love with Winter

 The days are long, the sun is shining and Bristol is awake and ready to party!!

-I genuinely don’t think any Uk city celebrates summer quite as well as Bristol does.
+I genuinely don’t think any UK city celebrates summer quite as well as Bristol does.
 It’s not just that there’s always something going on, it’s the fact that so many of the summer events in Bristol are completely free to attend!
 Whether you’re travelling alone or with family, you’ll always find something to do in Bristol without breaking the bank.
 There are so many smaller events to stumble upon throughout the summer months, but here are the four biggest events throughout summer in Bristol that you can’t afford to miss!